The Other Side 2:520:00/2:52

 “Fiercely talented! ...triumphant feats of talent, passion, and genuine honesty.”

 — Broadway World

-Passionately creative and creatively passionate, Alyssa Wright is a cellist, vocalist, songwriter, music educator, music writer, and occasional music rant-er.
-She is currently based in Orillia, Ontario.
+Passionately creative and creatively passionate, Alyssa Wright is a Canadian cellist, vocalist, songwriter, composer, educator, writer, activist, advocate, and occasional rant-er.
+After spending her first three decades in Toronto, she is currently based in Barrie, Ontario.

-She is currently a member of folk-roots duo The Brights, and classical ensemble Amity Trio, and is Ontario folk music's "go-to-it" girl for cello studio and session work.
-She has played festivals and venues from Cape Breton to Vancouver Island, including Massey Hall, Hugh's Room, The Carleton, Harbourfront Centre and Molson Amphitheatre, and has appeared on well over fifty commercial recordings (she admits to having lost count some time ago).
+In addition to her solo performance, Alyssa currently explores the world of classical music and beyond with pianist Marilyn Reesor, in the musical fusion collaborative Frizzen Spring, plays with Celtic band Pagan's Folly, and is Ontario folk music's "go-to-it" girl for cello studio and session work.
+She's played in a rock band, sung in a barbershop quartet, flirted with electronica, jazz, various "world music" and whatever new sounds tickle her fancy.
+She has played festivals and venues from Cape Breton to Vancouver Island, including Massey Hall, Hugh's Room, The Carleton, Harbourfront Centre and Molson Amphitheatre, and has appeared on gazillions of commercial recordings (she admits to having lost count some time ago).

-When not performing, Alyssa is Artistic Director of the Orillia Folk Society, runs music publicity company Take Note!
-Promotion, is establishing The Katie Foundation, and is a founding faculty member of Mariposa U. She also teaches cello, voice, ensemble work and improvisation, and gives music and creativity workshops throughout Ontario.
+When not performing, Alyssa teaches cello and music workshops, runs music publicity company Take Note!
+Promotion, presents a house concert series, and is in the process of bringing the Katie Project to life "giving a voice to the voiceless -- using music to promote awareness of and healing from childhood sexual abuse."
+She also teaches cello, voice, ensemble work and improvisation, and gives music and creativity workshops throughout Ontario.

 Occasionally, she has a nap.